 The newcomers were different, but still welcome.
 The presumption in Williamsburg was that if land was provided by Virginia officials, then the new settlers would be dependent upon the colonial government and would serve as a barrier against expansion of French influence.

-In the 1740's, Pennsylvania traders competed for the fur trade (including deerskins) with French traders based on the St. Lawrence River.
+The Virginians competed with more than the French and the Native Americans for control of western lands.
+Throughout the 1740's, Pennsylvania traders competed with Native Americans for the fur trade (particularly deerskins) with French traders based on the St. Lawrence River.
 The British offered higher-quality guns, clothing, and other goods.
 Factories in England were more efficient, and English ships could transport manufactured items at a lower cost across the Atlantic Ocean.
 During King George's War (1744-1748), the Royal Navy blocked French ships from supplying Canada.

 Source: Library of Congress, A general map of the middle British colonies, in America (Lewis Evans, 1755)